 Sodium Bicarbonate (CAS 144-55-8) is a versatile alkaline salt utilized as a primary leavening agent in bakery food production and a pH buffering agent in animal feed.
 Chemically identified as Sodium hydrogen carbonate or Baking soda, this white crystalline powder functions to release carbon dioxide when heated or reacted with acids, creating the porous texture in cakes and breads.
 As a mild Carbonic acid monosodium salt, it is also extensively utilized in flue gas desulfurization and as a gentle abrasive in industrial cleaning.
+Where a stronger alkaline carbonate is specified, Sodium Carbonate is a related product to assess against the formulation requirements.
 We ensure bulk supply capabilities for this material, providing access to competitive factory pricing and customized specifications to meet specific particle size distribution (e.g., Food Grade vs. Industrial Grade).
 Full technical documentation, including MSDS, TDS, COA, is available to support compliance and safety protocols.

 Sodium Bicarbonate CAS 144-55-8